Consequences of No Police Report After a Car Accident in Georgia

 Can You File An Insurance Claim Without A Police Report In Georgia?

-Filing a police report is often legally mandatory in Georgia, but it can also assist you when filing a claim with your insurance company.
-Technically, you can file an insurance claim without a police report in Georgia.
-After all, not all insurance claims arise from accidents—it probably doesn’t make sense to call the police before filing a claim for hail damage, for example.
+Filing a police report is often legally mandatory in Georgia, but it also strengthens your insurance claim.
+Technically, you can open an insurance claim without a police report in Georgia — not all claims arise from accidents (it probably doesn't make sense to call the police before opening a claim for hail damage, for example).

-- When your insurance company asks for your statement of how the accident happened, your account can be verified (or some parts can be) by a third party—the police.
+• When the insurance company asks for your statement of how the accident happened, your account can be verified by a third party — the police

 Sources